sinch/sinch-sdk-python/MIGRATION_GUIDE.md

 In V2:
-- The `sms_region` no longer defaults to us.
+- The `sms_region` no longer defaults to `us`.
 Set it explicitly before using the SMS API, otherwise calls will fail at runtime.
 The parameter is now exposed on `SinchClient` (not just the configuration object) to ensure the region is provided.
 Note that `sms_region` is only required when using the SMS API endpoints.

 ```python
 from sinch import SinchClient